-Amerigo's financial statements are presented in U. S. dollars, which is Amerigo's presentation currency.
+Amerigo's financial statements are presented in U. S. dollars.
 These financial statements have been translated to the U.S. dollar in accordance with International Accounting Standard 21 "The Effects of Changes in Foreign Exchange Rates" which requires that when translating financial statements of companies that have functional currencies other than the presentation currency, assets and liabilities be translated using the exchange rate at period end; income, expenses and cash flow items be translated using the rate that approximates the exchange rates at the dates of the transactions (i.e. the average rate for the period) and resulting gains and losses on translation are included as a component of equity.